Louwrensth/IMAS-MATLAB/doc/using_al.rst

 Using the Access Layer with your MATLAB program
 -----------------------------------------------

-The following example program will load the Fortran interface to the Access Layer to print the version of the access layer and data dictionary.
+The following example program will load the MATLAB interface to the Access Layer to print the version of the access layer and data dictionary.

 .. highlight:: matlab